-Marriage and Family Therapy's Valerie Handley selected as 2017 SFBTA Research Award recipient.
+Marriage and Family Therapy's Valerie Handley selected as 2017 SFBTA Research Award recipient

 by Ellie Ebanks

 Marriage and Family Therapy doctoral student Valerie Handley has been selected as the 2017 SFBTA Research Award recipient for her research study, Assessing the Effectiveness of Solution-Focused Brief Therapy with Animal-Assisted Therapy: A Microanalysis of Face-to-Face Dialogue.
-Valerie will attend the Solutions Focused Brief Therapy Association Conference in Santa Fe, New Mexico to accept her award on November 10, 2017.
+Valerie attended the Solutions Focused Brief Therapy Association Conference in Santa Fe, New Mexico to accept her award on November 10, 2017.

 The SFBTA Research Award provides funding for students and clinicians who wish to study solution-based practices and aims to foster the growth of Solutions–Focused Brief Therapy (SFTB) through research.
 Graduate and post-doctoral students, clinicians, and junior faculty studying SFBT who have graduated within three years are eligible to submit an application.
 The award provides up to $2,500 for any ongoing or proposed studies surrounding SFTB.